-Chapter One: Texas Aquatic Habitats and the Species They Support
+Chapter One:

-Chapter One: Texas Aquatic Habitats and the Species They Support
+Texas Aquatic Habitats and the Species They Support

-What types of aquatic ecosystems are present in Texas?

-What is the relationship between aquifers, springs, and surface water?

-Why are species, found in the habitat of springs, so sensitive to environmental changes?

-How do you know a wetland is a wetland?
+- What types of aquatic ecosystems are present in Texas? - What is the relationship between aquifers, springs, and surface water? - Why are species, found in the habitat of springs, so sensitive to environmental changes? - How do you know a wetland is a wetland?

 The longest journey begins with a single step.
-You've begun such a journey here to learn about Texas Water and Watersheds.
+You've begun such a journey here to learn about Texas Waters and Watersheds.
 As this curriculum progresses, we'll explore the many nuances of watersheds and ecosystems, their ecological significance, and the tremendous value that Texas aquatic habitats represent in our natural world and to human society.

-As you move through the curriculum you'll see some terms in bold, these are especially important to your understanding of Texas Water and Watersheds and can be found in the glossary.
+As you move through the curriculum, you'll see some terms in bold; these are especially important to your understanding of Texas Waters and Watersheds and can be found in the glossary.
 Let's begin your journey with a discussion of aquatic habitats.
 Texas has a rich array of aquatic habitats.
 They include lakes, reservoirs, and fresh and saltwater wetlands.
-There are bays, marshes, and estuaries, rivers, streams, creeks and springs.
-These habitats support a huge diversity of plants and animals, the Texas economy, and provide recreational opportunities for Texans of all ages.
-This chapter sets the stage for the rest of your learning about Texas Water and Watersheds.
+There are bays, marshes, and estuaries, rivers, streams, creeks, and springs.
+These habitats support a huge diversity of plants and animals, sustain the Texas economy, and provide recreational opportunities for Texans of all ages.
+This chapter sets the stage for the rest of your learning about Texas Waters and Watersheds.
 We'll explore each of these habitats and for each, we'll present a few of the unique species they support and their significance in the habitat.
-We begin with a look at Rivers and Streams.
+We begin with a look at rivers and streams.

-FIGURE 1.1 - The Rio Grande at Big Bend Ranch State Park, Image courtesy of TPWD.
+Figure 1.1 - The Rio Grande at Big Bend Ranch State Park.
+Image courtesy of TPWD.